-We took the Bissell CrossWave Pet Pro 2306 and put it through all kinds of tests to see how it compared to the original Bissell CrossWave and some of its other competitors, and we have some definite opinions about it.
-Here’s what we found.
+We took the Bissell CrossWave Pet Pro 2306 and put it through all kinds of evaluations to see how it compared to the original Bissell CrossWave and some of its other competitors.
+And we have some definite opinions about it, which we’ll go over in this Bissell CrossWave Pet Pro review.
+Hereโs what we found.

 Great for Everyday Mopping